 the key shareholding conditions (certified rights, privileges and restrictions) that will not be amended at the moment of conclusion of the Agreement (should Consortium be determined as the winner of the Selection Procedure).

-Copy of the consortium agreement that is originally prepared (issued) in a foreign language (other than any of the Official Languages) shall be submitted together with its notarized translation into any of the Official Languages and verified by apostille (in case of documents sent from the countries that have ratified the Hague Convention of 5 October 1961 Abolishing the Requirement of Legalization for Foreign Public Documents; if the country is not a member of the convention, the legalization of the documents shall be done through consular means).
+The consortium agreement that is originally prepared (issued) in a foreign language (other than any of the Official Languages) shall be submitted together with its notarized translation into any of the Official Languages and verified by apostille (in case of documents sent from the countries that have ratified the Hague Convention of 5 October 1961 Abolishing the Requirement of Legalization for Foreign Public Documents; if the country is not a member of the convention, the legalization of the documents shall be done through consular means).

 An Affidavit in any of the Official Languages from each Consortium Member, detailed in Form D (Affidavit) given in this Annex 6 (Content of Qualification Bid), and confirming that: